nlesc-metrics/metrics-menu/README.md

 ## General approach

-When planning the project, the project stakeholders should discuss which metrics are meaningful to them given the nature of the project.
+When planning a project, the project stakeholders should discuss which metrics are meaningful to them given the nature of their project.
 A list of metrics will be provided.
 The list of metrics can be extended if needed--in fact, such change is expected, and the directors should encourage all employees to help create a meaningful collection covering all aspects of our work, both technical and non-technical.

 Based on the list, the project stakeholders can come to an agreement with the Program Managers, who will record the list of metrics.
 The project stakeholders and the Program Managers will periodically review the metrics document, making changes if needed.
 The list of metrics needs to be kept in a public place, preferably close to where the project output lives.
 This will help bring focus to the work being done in the project.